UniversalDependencies/docs/workgroups/newdoc/simple_verbal_clauses.md

 the grammatical function **S.**

-Finally, we define that nominal arguments with functions S and A should be called subjects and labeled [nsubj](), and arguments with functions P should be called objects and labeled [obj]().
+Finally, we define that nominal arguments with functions S and A should be called subjects and labeled [nsubj](), and arguments with function P should be called objects and labeled [obj]().
 We also say that the subject is usually the “more core-like” argument of the two; nevertheless, it depends on language-particular criteria whether there is a scale of “coreness”, and how it can be measured.